Smokey01966/odin-recipes/README.md

 # odin-recipes
-Practice with building a website with just basic HTML
+Practice with building a website with just basic HTML and CSS

-May go back and update to store actual recipes and make look better latter in the course

-Lessons learned and skills practiced

-TBD
+V2 Added in css